 Prevent and regulate activities by private actors that may undermine the rights of indigenous women and girls to their lands, territories and environment; and

 Adopt a comprehensive strategy to address discriminatory stereotypes, attitudes, and practices, which undermine indigenous women’s rights to land, territories, and natural resources.

+Adopt precautionary principles to prevent land and forest grabs by private and state actors, undertake a comprehensive economic recovery plans and climate finance investments to prevent infringement of indigenous people’s lands without their consent and due processes of decision-making.

+Protect the intellectual property rights of indigenous women and their biodiversity is protected from exploitation by state, private and transnational entities.
+That indigenous women’s rights under the Nagayo Convention on biological diversity protection, benefit sharing and incomes, as well as the UNDRIP principles of consent are implemented in their true spirit in the protection of indigenous peoples’ lands and natural resources.

 Rights to social protection and economic resources (articles 13)